 The Process Of Starting A Reef Aquarium

-A 75 gallon tank is a generous size for the home marine biologist to establish their own eco-system and allows space for several species of fish to spread out, provided they are compatible species, of course.
+A 75 gallon tank is a generous size for the home marine biologist to establish their own eco-system.
+This size allows space for several species of fish to spread out, provided they are compatible species, of course.

 Putting two species together who are unsuited to tank life together is a recipe for disaster, regardless of the size of the tank.

-Courtesy of advances in the convenience of starting a reef aquarium at home it is now possible to purchase an aquarium that has been pre-drilled in order to prevent overflow.
+There have been advances in the convenience of starting a reef aquarium at home.
+It is now possible to purchase an aquarium that has been pre-drilled in order to prevent overflow.

-This provides a cleaner look than the traditional "hang on the back" overflow system for the home professional who is attempting to create the picture perfect reef aquarium.
+This provides a cleaner look than the traditional "hang on the back" overflow system.
+This aids the home professional who is attempting to create the picture perfect reef aquarium.

-When starting a reef aquarium live rock is a vital element to any eco-system, and makes a lovely addition to a home saltwater aquarium.
+When starting a reef aquarium live rock is a vital element to any eco-system.
+It also makes a lovely addition to a home saltwater aquarium.

 These waste products will accumulate in the water of a saltwater aquarium in spite of the filtering system.

 Live plants and coral are also essential elements in starting a reef aquarium.
-There are many different types of plants which can be added to a reef aquarium, and it is best to choose based on the species of fish which will be inhabiting the tank.
+There are many different types of plants which can be added to a reef aquarium.
+It is best to choose based on the species of fish which will be inhabiting the tank.

 For successful transplantation of live aquarium plants it is essential that the sand or silt on the bottom of the tank be deep enough to allow the roots of the plants to successfully take hold.